-AOs Learning objectives Suggested teaching activities Informed personal Develop confidence in communicating first impressions Select a poem from the poetry se brief explanation of unfamiliar cor some of the more unfamiliar or archaic words and a response AO4 words in a dictionary, explaining h now their own active learning can i It.
-Then learners consult the meanings of these increase their understanding of a poem and help to meanings of words they have looked up. - n the chosen set poem three words learners might they used in the context of the poem.) to use the match-up tool to test ea fferent words and their meanings.
-Then work in pairs n's 'Exposure' sentries soldiers keeping guard melancholy sad nonchalance indifference Which sounds are particul Which images are most p Which senses does the p What are your impression Learners provide their own response Allocate groups to each bullet point Teaching tools Use the Spinner to whole class on who gets selected on.
-Feedback on every bullet point most striking / vivid / disturbing / n larly memorable? oowerful or striking? oet particularly appeal to in the po- ns of the speaker of the poem (if the nses to these questions.
-They give nt above.
-If there are 25 learners, o determine the order in which gro I. Given time constraints, the teach bem? here is one?) e reasons for their answers.
-(F/I) allocate 5 learners to each bullet. hups feed back to the whole group.
-This will focus the her decides which question/s each group feeds back ary.
+AOs Learning objectives Suggested teaching activities Informed personal response AO4 Develop confidence in communicating first impressions Select a poem from the poetry se brief explanation of unfamiliar con some of the more unfamiliar or archaic words and a response AO4 impressions words in a dictionary, explaining h now their own active learning can i It.
+Then learners consult the meanings of these increase their understanding of a poem and help to meanings of words they have looked up. - - n the chosen set poem three words learners might they used in the context of the poem.)
+After this activity, get learners to c to use the match-up tool to test ea Example of words and meanings ach other's understanding. fferent words and their meanings.
+Then work in pairs n's 'Exposure' sentries soldiers keeping guard melancholy sad nonchalance indifference Which sounds are particu Which images are most p Which senses does the p What are your impression Learners provide their own respon Allocate groups to each bullet poin Teaching tools Use the Spinner to whole class on who gets selected most striking / vivid / disturbing / n larly memorable? owerful or striking? oet particularly appeal to in the poss of the speaker of the poem (if the needs to these questions.
+They give not above.
+If there are 25 learners, o determine the order in which grows in the time constraints, the teach of the from every group is not necessal. pem? nere is one?) e reasons for their answers.(F/I) allocate 5 learners to each bullet. hups feed back to the whole group.
+This will focus the ner decides which question/s each group feeds back ary.
 The aim is to share and listen to learners'